 Witty, informative, and with a touch of romance, The Tour is as colorful and turbulent as the wild Atlantic coast.
 You’ll get an insider look at one of the world’s most beautiful places, as you take a tour you’ll never forget as you navigate the stunning vistas of gorgeous Ireland along with the hearts and minds of a cast of characters who will live with you, long after you’ve finished the last page.

-This is the first of a book series set in Ireland that looks like there are, so far, 5 books in the series!
+This is the first of a book series set in Ireland.
+And it looks like there are, so far, 5 books in the series!

-This cozy mystery book is set in County Cork Ireland and is the first in a series.
+I enjoy cozy mystery books set in Ireland.
+So, I was happy to see this is the first in a series.

 Honoring the wish of her late grandmother, Maura Donovan visits the small Irish village where her Gran was born—though she never expected to get bogged down in a murder mystery.
 Nor had she planned to take a job in one of the local pubs, but she finds herself excited to get to know the people who knew her Gran.